 However there’s another key component which also helps that goes hand in hand with coconut oil - massage.
 Using coconut oil, or any oil, to massage the hair and scalp is a ritual that has deep and ancient cultural roots.
 You may have seen the scene in Bridgerton where Kate Sharma oils her sister’s hair.
 This Indian practice is something that is traditionally performed once a week within families.

-Scalp massage for hair growth is not a new phenomenon.
+Scalp massage for hair growth is not a new phenomenon, despite what TikTok trends such as mustard oil for hair will have you believe.
 “Most Indian households experience an oil head massage by a family member to grow hair and relax the mind.
 This is usually performed before bedtime and makes room for stories and fables to be shared.” explains Mehta.
 “Hair oiling or ‘slugging’ is being promoted as a new trend in the West but for the East, it is a 5000 year old tradition!”

 And there's a good reason why time is spent massaging oil into the hair and scalp.
 “The head is what controls all the sense organs and our central nervous system.
 By massaging the scalp it helps calm the body down and stimulate hair follicles, encouraging hair growth and density,” says Mehta.
 So whilst coconut oil for hair is good for your scalp it’s also the act of massaging it that can maximise results.